nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 | v2.0    | User with a lot of friends | list groups                          | view all groups previously created                                                 |

 ## Non-Functional Requirements
-1. The application should be able to work in any operating systems with `Java 11` installed.
+1. The application should be able to work on any operating systems with `Java 11` installed.
+2. The application should be responsive.
+3. The application should be usable by a novice who may not be well versed with a Command Line Interface (CLI).
+4. Ths application should be usable by a novice who has never used an application to split bills.

 ## Glossary